-Statistic Bank Left angle Right Channel width Wetted width Bankfull width Bank height

-Maximum 100° 96° 70.0m 24.9m 74.0m 5.8m

-Minimum 2° 0° 0.8m 0m 1.8m 0.3m

-Mean Standard 34.6° 35.5° 15.4m 9.8m 24.2m 2.8m

-Deviation 15.8° 16.4° 8.2m 5.5m 9.4m 1.0m
+Statistic Bank Left angle Right Channel width Wetted width Bankfull width Bank height Maximum 100° 96° 70.0 m 24.9 m 74.0 m 5.8 m Minimum 2° 0° 0.8 m 0 m 1.8 m 0.3 m Mean Standard 34.6° 35.5° 15.4 m 9.8 m 24.2 m 2.8 m Deviation 15.8° 16.4° 8.2 m 5.5 m 9.4 m 1.0 m

-Hinkson Creek is a multi-use watershed, with various dominant land uses.
+Hinkson Creek is a mixed-land use watershed, with various dominant land uses.
 Agriculture is the dominant land use type in the upper reaches, while the urban center of Columbia is close to the center of the watershed and continues toward the mouth of the stream (MoRAP report July 31, 2013).
 For the purposes of exploring differences in measured bank and channel parameters with stream distance (and hence land use), Figures 5 through 8 are presented below.
 A legend of reference sites for Figures 5 through 9 and Figure 11 is presented as Table 5.

 Table 5.
 Legend of reference sites shown in Figures 5 through 8, listed from headwaters to mouth.
-Sites that do not have an asterisk (\) are macroinvertebrate and water quality monitoring sites used by the Missouri Department of Natural Resources.
+Sites that do not have an asterisk () are macroinvertebrate and water quality monitoring sites used by the Missouri Department of Natural Resources.

-MDNR SITE # LOCATIONS REFERENCED ON STREAM DISTANCE GRAPHS
+MDNR SITE # LOCATIONS REFERENCED ON STREAM DISTANCE GRAPH

 E. Old Highway 124

 Mt.
 Zion Church Road

 Highway HH

 8 Downstream of Rogers Rd. bridge

 7 Upstream of Hinkson Creek Rd. bridge

 6.5 Upstream of Highway 63 connector

 6 East Walnut Street bridge

 5.5 Downstream of Broadway and upstream of Old Highway 63

-5 Upstream of Capen Park footbridge (upstream Grindstone Confluence)
+5 Upstream of Capen Park footbridge (upstream Grindstone Confluence

 4 Downstream of Rock Quarry Rd. bridge

 3.5 Upstream of Recreation Dr. (MU intramural fields)

 3 Downstream of Forum Blvd.

 2 Upstream of MKT bridge near Twin Lakes Recreation Area

 1 Downstream of Scott Blvd.

-In streams that are affected by human land use, certain changes in physical parameters are observable (and expected) with stream distance.
-For example, while channel width is expected to increase with stream distance in natural stream systems, it also increases in altered systems (e.g. urban stream syndrome, Walsh et al. 2005).
+In streams that are impacted by human land use practices, certain changes in physical parameters are observable (and expected) with stream distance.
+For example, while channel width is expected to increase with stream distance in natural stream systems, it also increases in impacted systems (e.g. urban stream syndrome, Walsh et al. 2005).
 Increased overland flow resulting from deforestation, agriculture, and increases of impervious surface with urbanization can lead to channel incision.
-After incision, stream banks slump and collapse, and stream channels widen (Shepherd et al. 2011, Paul and Meyer 2001, Piégay and Schumm 2003).
+After incision, stream banks often slump and collapse, and stream channels widen (Shepherd et al. 2011, Paul and Meyer 2001, Piégay and Schumm 2003).
 Figure 5 shows a slight trend of increasing channel width with stream distance.
-The absence of a strong positive trend could be interpreted in a couple of ways: 1) there is not a strong positive relationship between stream distance and channel width in Hinkson Creek, or 2) the positive relationship between channel width and the effects of human land use change with stream distance are just beginning to be observed in Hinkson Creek (Hubbart and Zell 2013).
+The absence of a strong positive trend could be interpreted at least a couple of ways (there may be other explanations): 1) there is not a strong positive relationship between stream distance and channel width in Hinkson Creek, or 2) the positive relationship between channel width and the effects of human land use change with stream distance are just beginning to be observed in Hinkson Creek (E.g. Hubbart and Zell 2013).